themehybrid/hybrid-breadcrumbs/readme.md

 // Create a new Breadcrumbs object.
 $trail = new \Hybrid\Breadcrumbs\Breadcrumbs( array $args = [] );

-// Makes the breadcrumb trail.
+// Makes the breadcrumb trail and returns an instance of the object.
 $trail->make();

 // Returns an array of Hybrid\Breadcrumbs\Crumb\* objects.